 Ready to turn insecurity into a writing prompt?
 Here's how.

-Then, decide how he will counter this insecurity in the course of the story.
-He could go over the top with denial or shenanigans which might result in a funny story.
-She might refuse to face the insecurity and lose a relationship, resulting in a drama.
+Then, decide how they will counter this insecurity in the course of the story.
+They could go over the top with denial or shenanigans which might result in a funny story.
+They might refuse to face the insecurity and lose a relationship, resulting in a drama.

-Make sure their insecurity cannot be ignored without consequences, and see where the story goes.
+Make sure their insecurity cannot be ignored without consequences (remember our post on stakes?), and see where the story goes.

 Our insecurities make us human, and they will help our characters resonate with readers.